 Negotiation is a direct discussion of differences between parties involved in a family law dispute, in an effort to resolve these issues.
 Negotiation can take place anywhere - like over the kitchen table, at a coffee shop, or through lawyers.
 Where children are involved, there will be ongoing negotiation between parents who are both involved in parenting.

 You can negotiate with the other party on your own, with assistance from another person, or through a dispute resolution service.
-No matter the situation, it is always advised that you each speak with a lawyer for advice, and to find out what your rights and obligations are, even if you are not going to be involved in the court process.
+No matter the situation, it is always advised that you each speak with a lawyer for advice, and find out what your rights and obligations are.
+You should get legal advice even if you are not going to be involved in the court process.
 For information on getting legal advice and finding a lawyer, click here.

 Depending on where you live and what court you are dealing with, there may be court-offered services that can help you and the other party reach agreement without going to court.
 There are also services that you can access on your own, such as Collaborative Family Law and mediation.

 Many of these processes are described on this website, and links to these sections can be found below.
 You can also learn more about these processes by reviewing the online intake module 'What you need to know before starting the family court process.'

 'ADR' stands for 'Assisted Dispute Resolution.'
 Court-assisted ADR, sometimes called 'conciliation,' is a process where both parties, either in separate meetings or together, meet with a court officer who will help the parties to focus on their situation and consider the appropriate options available to them in their court case.